Rules of Conduct

 - Taking photographs of readers, other visitors, or staff without their permission

-- Bringing animals into the building, other than dogs trained to assist with disabilities
+- Bringing animals into the library, other than dogs trained to assist with disabilities

 - Sleeping in the building